whage/thesis/thesis.md

 Type theory lays down the theoretical foudation for the type systems found in programming languages and the typechecking algorithms behind them.

-## Language safety

-> A safe language is one that protects its own abstractions [...]
-> Every high-level language provides abstractions of machine services.
-Safety refers to the language’s
-> ability to guarantee the integrity of these abstractions and of higher-level abstractions
-> introduced by the programmer using the definitional facilities of the language.
-> [@pierce-types-and-prog, p.
-6]

-As [@pierce-types-and-prog] puts it, the abstraction of a safe language can be used "abstractly", whereas in an unsafe language it is necessary to keep in mind the low level details, like how data is structured in memory or how allocations take place in order to understand how the program might misbehave.

-Note that "language safety" can be achieved by static type checking but also by run-time checks, like array-bounds checking which is performed by many languages during runtime.

-Chappell [@types-primer] says that a programming language or language construct is type-safe if it forbids operations that are incorrect for the types on which they operate.
-The author notes that some languages may discourage incorrect operations or make them difficult without completely forbidding them.

-Cardelli [@cardelli-96] differentiates between trapped errors, that cause execution to stop immadiately and untrapped errors that go unnoticed and later cause arbitrary behaviour.
-An untrapped error, for example, is accessing data past the end of an array in absence of run time bounds checks.
-A trapped error would be division by zero or accessing an illegal address.
-He calls a language safe if untrapped errors are impossible in it.
-The author suggests declaring a subset of possible execution errors as forbidden errors (all of the untrapped and some of the trapped erros) and says that a program can be called "well behaved" if no such forbidden errors can happen during execution.

-> Most programming languages exhibit a phase distinction between the static and dynamic phases of
-> processing.
-The static phase consists of parsing and type checking to ensure that the program is
-> well-formed; the dynamic phase consists of execution of well-formed programs.
-A language is
-> said to be safe exactly when well-formed programs are well-behaved when executed.
-> [@pfpl-2016, p.
-35]

-To summarize the thoughts of the authors above: a language can be called safe if every program written in it that can reach execution is well behaved.
-A well behaved program is one that does not produce forbidden / untrapped errors.
-Informally, safe languages are often referred to as "strongly typed".
-In a theoretical context, "type soundness" is usually used instead of safety but the two are more or less synonyms.

-People often conflate static typing, dynamic typing and type safety.
-Static and dynamic languages are discussed in a later section but

-### Preservation and progress
-Formally, a language can be called "type safe" or "sound" if the following properties hold:

-\begin{enumerate}
-  \item If $e : \tau$ and $e \rightarrow e'$, then $e' : \tau$
-  \item If $e : \tau$, then either $e$ is a value or there exists $e'$ such that $e \rightarrow e'$
-\end{enumerate}

-The first property is called "preservation": it states that evaluation preserves the type of an expression.
-The second property is called progress, it states that a well typed expression is either a value or it can be evaluated further (until it is reduced to value).
-Type safety is the conjunction of preservation and progress. [@pfpl-2016] Bonnaire-Sergeant [@uiut] Summarises "preservation" beautifully:

-> The essential property of type soundness is “type preservation”, which says that a
-> type system’s approximation of the result of a computation (a type) is “preserved” at every
-> intermediate computational stage.
-In other words, the type system’s job is to model a computation,
-> and this model should not lose accuracy as the program evaluates.

-Note that safety is not a property of a type system, but that of a language.
-There might be operations that would pass type checking but produce an error during runtime, like division by zero.
-Enhancing a type system so that it could protect against division by zero erros would make it too restrictive (too many programs would be ruled out as ill-formed).
-It is not possible to predict statically that an expression would evaluate to zero, so if we want our language to be safe, we need to add dynamic (runtime) checks.
-Even though it is not part of the static type system, such a language is still considered safe. [@pfpl-2016]

-### Should languages be safe?

-Safety reduces debugging time by adding fail-stop behavior in case of execution erros.
-Many security problems exist because of buffer overflows made possible by unsafe casting and pointer arithmetic operations.
-Languages that provide safety through bounds checking provide protection against such sources of exploits.
-Safety guarantees the integrity of run time structures, and therefore enables garbage collection. [@cardelli-96] Yet there are still unsafe languages in widspread use, mainly for one reason: performance.

-> Some languages, like C, are deliberately unsafe because of performance considerations: the run
-> time checks needed to achieve safety are sometimes considered too expensive.
-> [...]
-Thus, the choice between a safe and unsafe language may be ultimately related to a trade-
-> off between development and maintenance time, and execution time.
-> [@cardelli-96, p.
-5.]

-The question arises: are there languages that provide both safety and performance at the same time?
-I'll get back to this when discussing "Type systems and program performance".

 ## Formalization of type systems